Skip to main content

 Recommendation

-• Treatment is not indicated in cases where there is no contracture, and in patients with a mild (less than 20°) contractures, or one which is not progressing and does not impair function.
+• Treatment is not indicated in cases where there is no contracture, or the contracture is not progressing and does not impair function.

-• An intervention (collagenase injections, needle fasciotomy, fasciectomy and dermofasciectomy) should be considered for
+• An intervention (Needle fasciotomy, fasciectomy and dermofasciectomy) should be considered for contractures with significant interference with function e.g. it significantly impacts an individual’s ability to use their fingers.

 Rationale for recommendation

-Contractures left untreated usually progress and often fail to straighten fully with any treatment if allowed to progress too far.
-Complications causing loss, rather than improvement, in hand function occur more commonly after larger interventions, but larger interventions carry a lower risk of need for further surgery.
+Contractures usually progress and often fail to straighten fully with any treatment if allowed to progress too far.
+Larger interventions tend to carry a lower risk for recurrence, however are associated with complications that can lead to loss of function rather than overall improvement.

 Patient information